New Madrid, Missouri: History

 The first more or less permanent settlement at present-day New Madrid was established by bands of Shawnee, Delaware, Creek, and Cherokee who were turned into refugees due to the U.S. War for Independence.
 These refugee Native American bands accepted Spanish offers to settle on the west bank of the Mississippi River in the early 1780s.
 These mixed Native American groups established a settlement and informal trading post where a northward, horseshoe bend of the Mississippi met the Chepusa creek, which provided an easy place for landing boats.
 Native American hunters and European-American merchants made the settlement a location for processing the bounty of hunts, including the valuable but messy fat of bears and buffalo, which was used in preparing skins and furs.
 The settlement quickly acquired the name L’Anse a la Graise — “Cove of Grease” or “Greasy Cove.”

-European Americans renamed the settlement New Madrid in about 1780 under the auspices of Spanish Governor Bernardo de Gálvez, who was appointed to rule Spanish Louisiana (the land west of the Mississippi River), and Manuel Pérez, Lieutenant Governor of Upper Louisiana in Saint Louis.
-They welcomed settlers from the United States, but required them to become subjects of the Spanish crown.
+European Americans renamed the settlement New Madrid around 1780 under the auspices of Spanish Governor Bernardo de Gálvez, who was appointed to rule Spanish Louisiana (the land west of the Mississippi River), and Manuel Pérez, Lieutenant Governor of Upper Louisiana in Saint Louis.
+They welcomed settlers from the United States, but required them to become subjects of (i.e. swear allegiance to) the Spanish crown.
 In addition, they had to agree to live under the guidance of his appointed empresario, Colonel George Morgan, an American Revolutionary War veteran from New Jersey.
 Morgan recruited a number of American families to settle at New Madrid, attracting a few hundred people to the region.
 Settlement in the 1790s and early 1800s remained relatively low due to the physical geography of New Madrid and its hinterlands.
+Morgan made commitments to nearby natives that settlers would not be permitted to hunt game for the purposes of large-scale fur trading, thus they would not be an economic threat to natives who relied on hunting.

 The Mississippi frequently washed away the town's river banks, and a Spanish fort was washed away.
-Surrounded by low, swampy land, New Madrid developed a well-earned reputation for illnesses, especially in the summer and fall.
-Spanish censuses taken in the late 1790s recorded around 800 residents at the village of New Madrid.
+Surrounded by low, swampy land, New Madrid developed a well-earned reputation for diseases, especially in the summer and fall.
+Spanish census data from the late 1790s show around 800 residents at the village of New Madrid.
 New Madrid continued to operate as a site of exchange between Native Americans in the St. Francis River Valley and European American traders operating out of New Madrid.